vuo/vuo/node/vuo.screen/descriptions/vuo.screen.capture.md

 Periodically takes a screenshot of part of the screen.

 You can use this node to capture the output of another app and feed it into your Vuo composition.
-(If the app supports Syphon, you could alternatively use Vuo's `Receive Syphon Image` node.)
+(If the app supports Syphon, you could alternatively use Vuo's [Receive Syphon Video](vuo-node://vuo.syphon.receive) node.)

    - `Screen` — Which display to capture.
 If no screen is specified, a region is captured from the primary screen.
 (In System Preferences > Displays > Arrangement, the primary screen is the one with the menu bar.)
    - `Top Left` — The coordinates, relative to `Screen`, of the top-left corner of the region to capture, in points (not pixels).